Food-Data-Collaboration/djangoldp-dfc/README.md

 2. a resource which the proxy has access to has been deleted or permission to the object has been revoked.
 In this case, the data-server should POST the `@id` and `@type` of each resource _revoked_ in a list under the key `objects`.
 It should use the `eventType` `"revoke"`.
 3. the proxy has had a scope permission given or revoked on the data-server (for a given enterprise).
 In this case, the `eventType` should be `"refresh"`.
 The `enterpriseUrlid` should be the `@id` of the enterprise which granted/revoked their data.

 In all cases, the endpoint on the proxy server is `/djangoldp-dfc/webhook/`, and the request type is POST.
+Webhook requests MUST be authenticated, using a valid Keycloak client from the `KEYCLOAK_URL` and `KEYCLOAK_REALM`.

 ## Contributing